langchain4j/langchain4j/docs/docs/integrations/language-models/github-models.md

         .build();
 ```

-This will create an instance of `GitHubModelsChatModel` with default model parameters (e.g. `0.7` temperature, etc.).
+This will create an instance of `GitHubModelsChatModel`.
 Those parameters can be customized by providing values in the GitHubModelsChatModel's builder.

 ### Spring Boot